yvettecook/SwiftTutorialForMA/README.md

     This key is this bit: "reason: 'unable to dequeue a cell with identifier ToDoTableViewCell - must register a nib or a class for the identifier or connect a prototype cell in a storyboard'"

-    Our table view has tried to create a cell with the unique identifier "ToDoTableViewCell", but hasn;t been able to find one.
+    Our table view has tried to create a cell with the unique identifier "ToDoTableViewCell", but hasn't been able to find one.

     Go back to the storyboard, and check the identifier we gave our prototype cell.